Office of Professional Standards

 - Contact the Independent Police Auditor

-Filing a citizen complaint does not prevent you from filing a claim against the City or complaints with other government authorities.
+Filing a complaint with OPS does not prevent you from filing a claim against the City or a complaint with other governmental authorities.

 - Date, time, and location of the incident